 According to the latest census, renting is on the rise with about 1.8 million people renting homes in Queensland, equating to about 34 per cent of Queensland’s population.
-However, a far less significant percentage actually understand tenant’s rights in QLD.
+However, a far less significant percentage actually understand tenant’s rights.

 The current rental climate isn’t making it any easier.
 Our state is experiencing the effects of COVID-19 and seeing an influx of interstate arrivals which is driving rental prices through the roof, pushing locals out of homes and forcing renters to fear complaining about or reporting faults to their landlords out of fear of retribution or eviction.

-In fact, specialist tenancy service Tenants Queensland reported that there has been a significant increase in demand for advice and assistance from renters experiencing housing stresses.
-So, it’s more important now than ever to know your rights as a tenant, especially when it comes to living in a rental property without any “unnecessary risks”.
+In fact, Tenants Queensland reported that there has been a significant increase in demand for advice and assistance from renters experiencing housing stresses.
+So, it’s more important now than ever to know your rights as a tenant, especially when it comes to living in a rental property without any unnecessary safety risks.

-You should feel nothing but safe and secure in your rental home.
-So, just what are those rights when you’ve been injured by a building fault at your property?
-What are the responsibilities of your landlord?
+So, what are your rights when you’ve been injured by a building fault at your property?

 Findings from a 2019 report produced by the Australian Government Productivity Commission found that 42 per cent of renters’ homes were in need of repairs.